 Before any building or subdivision works commence, a Principal Certifying Authority (PCA) must be appointed and council given at least two days notice of the intention to commence building work.

-Streamline - Building Approvals and Certification can be appointed to act as the PCA or a private certifier may be appointed.
+Central Coast Building Certification can be appointed to act as the PCA or a private certifier may be appointed.
 If a private certifier is appointed to act as the PCA, council must be informed.

 The role of the PCA is to ensure that the building work has been carried out in accordance with the development consent and relevant building regulations.